ibrahim-kocyigit/ibm-data-science-professional-certificate/cheatsheets/open-source-tools-for-data-science.md

 ### MLeap
 * Open source library for serializing and deserializing learning models in a cross-platform file
-* Gives users the bility to export models from different machine learning libraries and frameworks such as Spark, Scikit-learn, and TensorFlow.
+* Gives users the ability to export models from different machine learning libraries and frameworks such as Spark, Scikit-learn, and TensorFlow.
 * Implements them in high-throughput, low-latency production environments.

 ### TensorFlow Lite
 * Open source tool for running machine learning models on mobile and embedded devices.
 * Allows effective inference on mobile and embedded platforms.
-* Supports a variety of hardware accelerators such as CPUs, GPUs, custon ASICs.
+* Supports a variety of hardware accelerators such as CPUs, GPUs, custom ASICs.

 ### Red Hat OpenShift
 * Container application framework based on Kubernetes